deepmodeling/DMFF/docs/dev_guide/arch.md

 pot_pme = potentials[1]
 ```

-Hamiltonian class performs the following operations during instantiation:
+`Hamiltonian` class performs the following operations during instantiation:

 * read Residue tag in XML, generate Residue template;
 * read AtomTypes tag, store AtomType of each atom;
 * for each Force tag, call corresponding `parseElement` method in `app.forcefield.parser` to parse itself, and register `generator`.

-`app.forcefield.parser` is a `dict`, the keys are Force tag names and the values are `parseElement` method of `generator`.
-When Hamiltonian parse XML file, it will use tag name to look up corresponding `parseElement` method.
-The `generator` instance stores raw data from XML file, you can generators by `getGenerators()` in Hamiltonian.
+`app.forcefield.parser` is a `dict`, the keys are Force tag names, and the values are `parseElement` method of `generator`.
+The Hamiltonian parse XML file will use the tag name to look up the corresponding `parseElement` method—the `generator` instance stores raw data from the XML file.
+You can use generators by `getGenerators()` in Hamiltonian.

 ### Generator class